HOW TO SWITCH CAR INSURANCE COMPANIES

 You should also inform your leasing company if you have changed your car insurance.
 They will want to see proof that you have the requisite level of coverage.

-Most finance companies require you to have collision insurance, so if you have downgraded your insurance too severely, you may have a problem (hence why you shouldn’t automatically switch insurers to a less comprehensive coverage).
+Most finance companies require you to have collision insurance, so if you have downgraded your insurance too severely, you may have a problem (hence why you shouldn’t automatically switch auto insurance to a less comprehensive coverage).

 You will also need to have the car be a named vehicle on the insurance; your leasing company will almost certainly require to send proof of that to them.
 Most auto insurance companies will send the policy directly to the leasing company.